 Jeremy Lakewood is not afraid of a challenge.
 Rising from an impoverished childhood to the upper echelons of the corporate world has allowed him to live up to his vow to support his widowed mother and disabled sister.
-The one crater in his road to success is Lalita Evans, the one that got away and the only woman who has ever turned his blood to molten lava.
-She’s not only the woman he can’t forget, but also his boss’s daughter.
+The one crater in his road to success is Lalita Evans, the one who got away and the only woman who has ever turned his blood to molten lava.
 Sent to Asia with her on business, her father’s warning echoes in his ears—seduce Lalita and his career is over.
 Will he risk his livelihood and all the success he’s achieved to win the woman who haunts his dreams?

-Eight countries in three weeks, a quest to find a birth mother, and a mutual attraction as intense as it is inconvenient, leaves both Lalita and Jeremy questioning what they really want in life—love or their careers?
+Eight countries in three weeks, a quest to find a birth mother, and a mutual attraction as intense as it is inconvenient, leaves both Lalita and Jeremy questioning just how much they’re willing to sacrifice for love.

 Available Now From:

 Add to Your Goodreads To Be Read List: